joereynolds/reap-get/README.md

 Follow the instructions below for a brief guide on getting up to speed with it (tested on Windows 10 and a Debian distribution)

-#Contributing

-If you would like to contribute, please see the [contributing guide](docs/contributing.md)

-#Setup

-To see how to install/setup reap-get, checkout the [setup guide](docs/setup.md)

 #Example